amonte-cybersec/enterprise-soc-lab/docs/01-Infrastructure/01-Host-System.md

 ---

+> [!IMPORTANT]
+> ### Start with a Stable Foundation
-> [!TIP]
+>
-> A capable host system is critical for virtualization.
-CPU resources, memory, and hardware virtualization directly impact virtual machine performance and overall lab stability.
+> A reliable virtualization environment begins with the host system.
+Verifying hardware virtualization, available resources, and system stability before deploying virtual machines helps prevent performance bottlenecks and reduces troubleshooting later in the project.

 ---